spex-lang/spex-lang.github.io/src/motivation.md

 languages, it's helpful to first break down Joe's red arrow.
 It actually has three components:

-  1. The interface of the blackbox (the API), i.e. what messages the component accepts;
+  1. The interface of the black-box (the API), i.e. what messages the component accepts;
   2. The encoding of the messages, i.e. what bytes (or bits) are sent over the communication channel;